pantheon-systems/documentation/style-guide.md

 ### Links

 Only link the title of the article or name of a site, not the entire leading sentence or any ending punctuation.
-For example: `[Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress")` will yeild [Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress").
+For example: `[Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress")` will yield [Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress").

 ### Anchor Tags